 Fuorivia was instituted in 2016 with the aim of carrying on the important activity of planning cultural routes, which was originally promoted in the traveling laboratory “Landscape ecology” directed by professor Virginio Bettini at Università Iuav di Venezia (Venice, Italy).
-During this experience, many European cultural routes have been walked and explored by students, such as Santiago de Compostela (from 2000 to 2006), the Via Francigena (Rome- Canterbury, from 2007 to 2012) and the Via Francigena in southern Italy (from 2013 to 2014) before starting walking the Via Egnatia in 2015.
+During this experience, many cultural routes have been walked and explored by students in Europe and in Mediterranean countries, such as Santiago de Compostela (from 2000 to 2006), the Via Francigena (Rome- Canterbury, from 2007 to 2012), the Via Francigena in southern Italy (from 2013 to 2014) and the Via Egnatia (Durrës-Istanbul, from 2015 to 2019).

-The purpose of our activity is to promote the philosophy of walking, rediscovering historical, natural and cultural routes, and thus promoting sustainable tourism in Europe and in Mediterranean countries.
+The purpose of our activity is to promote the philosophy of walking, rediscovering historical, natural and cultural routes, and thus promoting sustainable tourism.
 Our work consists also in facilitating communication between local and international organizations and institutions that are interested in protecting these routes.

 We believe that slow travel can offer a privileged point of view on the surrounding environment, which can be contemplated painstakingly once you are immersed in it.
 Consequently, you can acquire new knowledge of the landscape ecology, the environment analysis, the geography, the anthropology, and the history of the areas you are walking along.
 Walking with FuoriVia is thus a unique opportunity to combine theory and practice, according to the model “learning by doing”, with a mixture of different subjects such as urban planning, landscape architecture, preservation of cultural heritage, environmental sciences, sociology, geography, economics and tourism management, visual arts, history, philosophy.